w3c/PWETF/W3C_Chairs_2.md

 Participants are advised not to share real situations they have experienced unless they have permission from those involved, or can sufficiently anonymize the story in order to protect those involved.

+Today's session will feature both informative content and time for participation.

 ---

 ## Q&A